-Each AVP workshop is two hours and will be held at the University of Victoria.
+Each AVP workshop will be held at the University of Victoria.
+The Consent workshop is two hours in duration, and the Support workshop is two and a half hours long.
 These workshops are free of charge, open to students and community members, capped at 20 participants, and have a no late-comer policy.
 Once you register, you’ll get an email with the exact location of the workshop.

 Consent workshop dates

 Thursday March 8th, 5:00 – 7:00 PM

 Thursday April 19th, 4:00 – 6:00 PM

 Support workshop dates

 January to April 2018